Algebras with a negation map: **Appendix B: Fuzzy rings as systems

-In line with our earlier approach, it is natural to generalize the definition slightly, and insert $\tT$ into the definition, replacing $\mathcal A^\times$.
-On the other hand, conditions (iii) and (iv) do not enter into our proofs (and also did not enter into the proof of \cite[Theorem~3.3]{GJL}).
-This motivates us to delete them.
+In line with the systemic approach, it is natural to generalize the definition slightly, replacing $\mathcal A^\times$ by a monoid $\tT$.
+On the other hand, conditions (iii) and (iv) do not initially enter into our proofs (and also did not enter into the proof of \cite[Theorem~3.3]{GJL}).
+This motivates us to suppress them at the outset, to get a more straightforward structure theory using triples.